 Schedules are generated based on student requests, academic needs of the student and classroom size.
-Any student wishing to have his/her schedule changed MUST complete a Schedule Change Request Form and submit it to Mrs. Dangerfield.
+Any student wishing to have his/her schedule changed MUST complete a Schedule Change Request Form and submit it to Mrs. Brewer.
 Schedule Change Request Forms can be found in the Student Center.
-Administration does reserve the right to adjust student schedules as needed to maintain a productive learning environment.